Semi-classical theory for quantum quenches in the O(3) non-linear sigma model: The Model

 where $|0\rangle$ is the ground state of the model, $K^{ab}(k)$ is the amplitude relative to the creation of a pair of particles with equal and opposite momenta, $Z^{\dag}_{a}(k)$ are creation operators of an excitation with quantum number $a=(-1,0,1)$ (the $z$-component of the angular momentum) and momentum $k$.
 The main reason for choosing such an initial state comes from its relation with boundary integrable states: as shown by \cite{Calabrese1,Calabrese5} some dynamical problems can be mapped into an equilibrium boundary problem defined in a strip geometry, where the initial state $|\psi\rangle$ acts as a boundary condition.
 In integrable field theories the most natural boundary states preserve the integrability of the bulk model, or in other words, do not spoil the integrals of motion.
 These boundary states were originally studied by Ghoshal and Zamolodchikov \cite{Ghoshal1}, and are supposed to capture the universal behaviour of all quantum quenches in integrable models.
 Furthermore in \cite{Fioretto1} it was shown that any quantum quench of an integrable field theory with this kind of initial states leads to a steady state which is described by a GGE ensemble.
 Precisely they show that long time limit of the one point function of a local operator can be described by a generalized Gibbs ensemble\footnote{A rigorous proof that the LeClair-Mussardo series work for the one-point functions in the case of a quench has been obtained in \cite{Pozsgay}.}.
 In short, their result is strong evidence that Rigol {\em et} al.'s conjecture does hold for integrable field theories. \\ The amplitude $K^{ab}(k)$ in expression (\ref{eq:2}) is a regular function which must satisfy a set of constraints that depend on the $\mathcal{S}$-matrix, such as crossing equations, boundary unitarity and boundary Yang Baxter equation.
 Different solutions of these equations form the set of integrable boundary conditions of the theory.\footnote{For instance for the case of the O(3) non-linear sigma model with free and fixed boundary conditions these states have been studied in \cite{Ghoshal2}.} \\ The integrable boundary states belong to the class (\ref{eq:2}), but the semi-classical approach applies to the larger class of quenches whose initial states are expressed by a {\em coherent superposition of particle pairs}.
-The order parameter $\tilde{n}^{z}(x)$ may be written as \cite{Sachdev}:
+In this case the only requirements on the amplitudes $K^{ab}(k)$ are that they must be peaked around $k=0$ and fast enough decreasing functions as $k \to \infty$, so that we can properly define the probabilities in (\ref{eq:res2bis}).\\ The order parameter $\tilde{n}^{z}(r)$ in (\ref{eq:1quatris}) may be written as \cite{Sachdev}: